CharlotteGore/bezier/Readme.md

   Bezier Curve functions in a handy CommonJS module (Component/Component style).

   Supports Linear, Quadratic and Cubic Bezier curves.
 By default curves are Cubic.

+  Also supports a limited 'Find the value of Y at X' functionality via an optionally built lookup table of 1000 samples.
+Highly unoptimised right now, I'm afraid.

 ## Installation